weatherapicom/python/docs/APIsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **future_weather**
-> InlineResponse2002 future_weather(q, dt=dt, lang=lang)
+> object future_weather(q, dt=dt, lang=lang)

 Future API

-Future weather API method returns weather in a 3 hourly interval in future for a date between 14 days and 300 days from today in the future.
+Future weather API method returns weather in a 3 hourly interval in future for a date between 14 days and 365 days from today in the future.

 ### Example
 ```python